Jul

-We all need time to replenish what we’ve given out, especially moms.
-The problem is finding the time and money in the budget.
+We all need time to replenish what we’ve given out, but sometimes the problem is finding the time and money in the budget.
 When you can’t get away for a full vacation, try these ten low cost Momcation ideas.

-Make a Specialty Drink-Make a juice spritzer with chilled seltzer water and a splash of juice.
-Serve it in a champagne or wine glass garnished with a slice of lime or lemon, and sip slowly in a quiet location.
+Make a Specialty Drink — Make a juice spritzer with 1/2 a glass of chilled seltzer water and 1/2 a glass of your favorite juice.
+Serve in a wine glass garnished with a slice of lime or lemon, and sip slowly in a quiet location.

-Go Thrift Shopping- Visit a thrift shop or yard sales to look for items you wouldn’t normally buy.
-Those 70′s record albums and velvet Elvis wall hangings can really make you appreciate what you have now.
+Go Thrift Shopping — Visit a thrift shop or yard sales to look at items you wouldn’t normally buy.
+Those 70’s record albums and velvet Elvis wall hangings can really make you appreciate what you have now.

-Watch a Girly Movie- Put the kids to bed or have dad take them out for a treat while you enjoy a good movie all by yourself.
-Movies can be checked out at your local library or rented from Redbox for $1.00.
-Just make sure to return it on time to avoid extra fees!
+Watch a Girly Movie — Put the kids to bed or have dad take them out for a treat while you enjoy a good movie all by yourself.
+Movies can be checked out at your local library or rented from Redbox for around $1.00.
+Just make sure to return the dvd on time to avoid extra fees!

 You May Also Enjoy: